toniebox-reverse-engineering/teddycloud/README.md

 ### Content
 Please put your content into the ```/data/content/default/``` in the same structure as on your toniebox.
 You can place an empty ```500304E0.live``` file beside the content files to mark them as live.
 With ```500304E0.nocloud``` you can prevent the usage of the Boxine cloud for that tag.

+### Webinterface
+Currently the interface to teddycloud is reachable through the IP of the docker container at port 80 or 443 (depending on your ```docker-compose.yaml```).
+Changes made through this interface will be reflected onto the toniebox after pressing the big ear for a few seconds until a beep occurs.

+As the frontend is still being developed, you can reach the frontend at ```xxx.xxx.xxx/web```.
+Changes made here are instantly live on the box.

 ## Docker hints
 The docker container automatically generates the server certificates on first run.
 You can extract the ```certs/server/ca.der``` for your box after that.
 The container won't run without the ```flash:/cert/ca.der``` (Boxine CA), ```flash:/cert/client.der``` (Client Cert) and ```flash:/cert/private.der``` (Client private key).

 An example [docker-compose.yaml can be found within the docker subdir.](docker/docker-compose.yaml)

 ## Attribution